 With 46.65%, E.ON SE via E.ON Beteiligungen GmbH is the largest shareholder in Uniper.
 The free float amounts to 53.35%.
-With respect to the free float, the latest analysis of the shareholder structure carried out in April 2017 has shown that institutional investors represent the largest group of shareholders with 63% of the freely traded capital stock.
-Just over 20% are held by private shareholders, most of whom are domiciled in Germany.
+With respect to the free float, the latest analysis of the shareholder structure carried out in early November 2017 has shown that institutional investors represent the largest group of shareholders with 69% of the freely traded capital stock.
+Nearly 20% are held by private shareholders, most of whom are domiciled in Germany.

-Investors from Continental Europe (excluding Germany) have a free float of 20% (or 31% on the subset of institutional investors).
-A further 18% of the freely traded capital stock is held by institutional investors from the USA and Canada (or 28% of the institutional investors).
-Shareholders from the UK and Ireland hold 14% of Uniper shares in free float.
-Institutional investors from Germany account for 8% of the free float.
-The other 5% are attributable to shareholders from the rest of world.
+Investors from the USA and Canada have a free float of 28% (or 40% on the subset of institutional investors).
+A further 15% of the freely traded capital stock is held by institutional investors from the UK and Ireland (or 22% of the institutional investors).
+Shareholders from Continental Europe, excluding Germany, hold 13% of Uniper shares in free float.
+Institutional investors from Germany account for 11% of the free float.
+The other 2% are attributable to shareholders from the rest of world.

 For further information, two charts show a breakdown of all shareholder groups as well as a breakdown of the institutional shareholders by country/region.

 Shareholder structure: Investors

 E.ON plans to sell its Uniper shares.
 Apart from the market protection agreement between E.ON and Uniper, there are no restrictions as to the availability of shares.
 These were valid for a period of 90 days from the first day that Uniper shares are traded on the Frankfurt Stock Exchange.
 For details please refer to the Uniper Prospectus, dated 2 September 2016.